p33t/assembla-freshcode_public/learn/gwt/READ_ME.txt

   -DartifactId=learn-gwt

   entered 'm1' when prompted for a module.
+  !!!!
+But should have been captialised like M1 or Mod1

 Tips:
  - Bootstrap dev with, say, 'package'.
 Will trigger generation of src files from gwt:generateAsync, gwt:i18n (?)